kreuzter/periodicBladeMesh/README.md

   "scaled by"  : {"$ref": "#/geometry/true chord"},
 ```

+## Boundary layer meshing

 Two setups of boundary layer available:
   - extruded BL (gmsh internal tool)
-  - transfinite mesh around blade (theoretically more stable and versatile)
+  - transfinite mesh around blade

+Inputs for **extruded** boundary layer mesh are:
+- size of first layer,
+- growth ratio and
+- total thickness.

+For the **transfinite** one:
+- number of cells,
+- growth ratio and
+- total thickness

+To translate between number of cells and size of first layer [online calculators](https://caefn.com/calculator/boundary-layer-mesh) can be used.

 ## Test cases:

 ### [SPLEEN](https://doi.org/10.5281/zenodo.7264761) turbine blade

-- run with
+run with
 ```
   python3 mesh.py data/spleen.json
 ```
-- LE and TE definition included in the suction and pressure side
-- transfinite mesh around blade
-- periodicities matching in geometry and mesh (the solver does not need to perform any kind of interpolation)